BerezhnoyD/Reaching_Task_VAI/README.md

 - 3D models for the components of the box
 - Schematics for the reaching box Arduino-based controller
 - Scripts to run the video recording from the FLIR Camera and logging the data from Arduino
-- Scripts for the full analysis dataflow
+- Scripts for the full analysis dataflow: detecting body parts with DLC and getting the reaching trajectories